 Plan how you will present yourself on your first day.
 Get a good night’s sleep so you can start your first day refreshed and ready.
 Plan for a little extra commuting time.
 Make sure you review any dress code (especially for manufacturing-related roles).

 A formal new employee orientation (NEO) for new hires can provide a consistent new-hire experience and key information about employment with the company.
-If your new organization offers an NEO, you’ll receive an agenda and a list of items you will need to bring with you on your first day.
+If your new organization offers a NEO, you’ll receive an agenda and a list of items you will need to bring with you on your first day.

 In addition to the usual paperwork related to benefits enrollment, tax forms, proof of work authorization, and company compliance documents, you’ll set up your phone and computer to access required systems and information.
 Capture the names and contact information that you may need to follow up with later.

-Get a tour of the facility and orient yourself with the major department locations, including those you will work with and key support functions such as IT, fi nance, and HR.
+Get a tour of the facility and orient yourself with the major department locations, including those you will work with and key support functions such as IT, finance, and HR.
 Also ask to see areas for lunch, company amenities, and parking.

 TIPS FOR EARLY SUCCESS